bppugm/icst-2025/README.md

 ### Symposia images
 All symposia images are free to use.
-+ Computer, Electronics, and Information Technology symposium by Pachon in Motion via [Pexels](https://www.pexels.com/photo/a-computer-generated-image-of-a-city-with-lights-18337612/); [Free to use](https://www.pexels.com/license/).
++ The 2nd Computer, Electronics, and Information Technology symposium by Pachon in Motion via [Pexels](https://www.pexels.com/photo/a-computer-generated-image-of-a-city-with-lights-18337612/); [Free to use](https://www.pexels.com/license/).
 + The 6th Geoscience and Environmental Management symposium by Dan Meyers via [Unsplash](https://unsplash.com/photos/a-picture-of-a-cracked-surface-with-plants-growing-on-it-yW9YbBc4YJA); [Free to use](https://unsplash.com/license).
 + Life Sciences, Materials, and Applied Chemistry symposium by Vedrana Filipović via [Unsplash](https://unsplash.com/photos/round-clear-glass-on-white-paper-jxqTaXF5WmY); [Free to use](https://unsplash.com/license).
 + Mechanical and Industrial Engineering symposium by Jerry Wang via [Pexels](https://www.pexels.com/photo/black-and-gray-train-on-rail-tracks-3787405/); [Free to use](https://www.pexels.com/license/).